miroapp/app-examples/examples/drag-and-drop/README.md

 ### About the app

-This sample app shows how you can generate a calendar consisting of Frames and Text.
+This sample app shows how you can drag and drop images onto a Miro board.
 Built in React off of the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter.

 This app uses [Vite](https://vitejs.dev/).
 If you want to modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).